Angie Ponce

-Angie Paola Ponce Baque (born 14 July 1996) is an Ecuadorian semi-professional footballer.
+Angie Paola Ponce Baque (born 14 July 1996) is an Ecuadorian semi-professional footballer who plays for Talleres Emanuel.
 She was part of the Ecuadorian squad for the 2015 FIFA Women's World Cup.
 Ponce holds the record for being the first, and only, player to have scored two own goals in a Women's World Cup match.
 In the 2015 World Cup, she scored two own goals in a single game against Switzerland in their Group C match on 12 June.
 However, in the same game, she scored a penalty which was the first ever Women's World Cup goal for Ecuador.